Horse breeding: Choosing breeding stock

-The stallion should be chosen to complement the mare, with the goal of producing a foal that has the best qualities of both animals, yet avoids having the weaker qualities of either parent.
-Generally, the stallion should have proven himself in the discipline or sport the mare owner wishes for the "career" of the ensuing foal.
-Mares should also have a competition record showing that they also have suitable traits, though this does not happen as often.

 Some breeders consider the quality of the sire to be more important than the quality of the dam.
 However, other breeders maintain that the mare is the most important parent.
 Because stallions can produce far more offspring than mares, a single stallion can have a greater overall impact on a breed.
-Research from Nagoya University supports the belief that the most important factor affecting a thoroughbred’s race performance is the quality of its sire, whereas the effect of the age of its broodmare is negligible.
+Research from Nagoya University supports the belief that the most important factor affecting a thoroughbred's race performance is the quality of its sire, whereas the effect of the age of its broodmare is negligible.
 However, the mare may have a greater influence on an individual foal because its physical characteristics influence the developing foal in the womb and the foal also learns habits from its dam when young.
 Foals may also learn the "language of intimidation and submission" from their dam, and this imprinting may affect the foal's status and rank within the herd.
 Many times, a mature horse will achieve status in a herd similar to that of its dam; the offspring of dominant mares become dominant themselves.
+(See also Horse behavior.)